jbu5105/portfolio/README.md

 ### 🧑‍🏫 Supervised Master Thesis on "Quantization of NeRF algorithm inference for FPGA implementation with integers" (2024)
 [Link to thesis](https://www.linkedin.com/feed/update/urn:li:activity:7247893709281779712/)

+In this master thesis we explored the different types of quantization algorithms existing for Deep Learning models.
+Then we quantized a NeRF model via Post-Traning Quantization and run evaluations to compare against original model.
+To conclude the work, we make an analysis of the necessary FPGA components to run NeRF quantized models and propose several FPGA models.

 ### 💻 Text-To-Speech Research and Deployment (2021-2023)
 [Company Webpage](https://www.daisys.ai/)
+During my job at Daisys I developed propietary Deep Learning models and deployed them for customers.
+I was also involved in internal web page maintenance for speech quality evaluation

 ### 🧑‍🏫 Supervised Master Thesis on "A study on Speech Enhancement using ResUNet: Evaluating the Influence of Noise Types on Quality Assessment" (2023)
 [Link to thesis]([https://theses.liacs.nl/2833)